Why Does My Lighting Keep Creating Shadows During Facials?

 Wraparound lighting distributes light evenly across all angles, reducing harsh shadows and maintaining consistent visibility no matter how your client moves.

-Instead of chasing the light, the light works with you.
+Instead of chasing the light, the light works with you, which was made for professional lighting for skin treatments.

 With even illumination: